HKmus/Dart_Coding_Challenges/README.md

 # Dart_Coding_Challenges
-this repository is going to hold the 30-day Dart Coding Challenges
+this repository is going to hold Dart Coding Challenges